andig/carddav2fb/README.md

   * automatically preserves QuickDial and Vanity attributes of phone numbers set in FRITZ!Box Web GUI.
 Works without config.
 (Hint: If you used the old way of configuring your CardDav server with X-FB-QUICKDIAL /X-FB-VANITY, then your old config is respected and this new automatic feature is skipped).
-  * generates an image with keypad and designated quickdial numbers, which can be uploaded to designated handhelds (works only with FRITZ!Fon C4 or C5)
+  * generates an image with keypad and designated quickdial numbers, which can be uploaded to designated handhelds (see details below)

 ## Requirements